top of page

 Nord Hus was fitted with a custom mast and is cutter rigged for harsh northern sailing.
 This design has worked well on several round-the-world ventures.

-I’ve always donned this sentimental desire to go North in my ship, supporting and supplying my expeditions as they did 100-plus years ago.
+I’ve always had this sentimental desire to go North in my ship, supporting and supplying my expeditions as they did 100-plus years ago.
 What does it feel like to start from your hometown?
 To feel the distance, the voyage, the connection to the sea and the cultures...

 Lonnie monocular.jpg